jackmaessen/newsarticles/README.md

 The admin can edit and delete messages

 How to use?
-1. store all files in a directory
+1. open the .zip and store all files in a directory
 2. open **index.php, slider.php and admin.php**.
 Inbetween the head tags look for this line:
 ```
  <!-- font awesome kit -->